harness/developer-hub/docs/platform/secrets/add-file-secrets.md

   :::warning

    File secrets are only created as Inline secrets.
-Inline secrets if deleted from Harness will also delete the secrets from the external secrets manager.
-It is recommended to always take a backup of these secrets.
+Inline secrets deleted in Harness are also deleted from the external secrets manager.
+Harness recommends that you always back up these secrets.

    :::